How to Build a Backyard Waterfall

 Gather Waterfall Stones and Other Supplies

-We’ve provided a Materials List in “Additional Information” below so you’ll know what to shop for.
+We’ve provided a materials list so you’ll know what to shop for.
 Check local landscape suppliers and home centers to find the stone, pump and pond liner.
 You can also order a pump online.
-One source is discount-pumps.biz.
 A home center or lumberyard will have the treated lumber, rebar, hardware cloth and miscellaneous hardware you’ll need.
-We spent about $150 for 700 lbs. of bluestone and $125 on the remaining items.
+We used about 700 lbs. of bluestone.

 You’ll need a minivan or truck to haul this much stone, or you’ll have to make several trips with your car.
 At the stone yard, start by finding a large, flat stone for the base.
 Ours was about 24 in. across.
 Then stack stones on top in an arrangement you like.
 When you think you’ve got enough, add a few more for good measure.
 Don’t forget to pick up three or four 5-gallon buckets full of crushed stone for the base.
 For this we used gray stones that ranged from 2 to 2-1/2 inches in diameter.